 If you're on a sugar-free or reduced sugar diet, you know how difficult it can be to find the right sugar substitute for each recipe.
 Powdered sugar, also known as confectioner's sugar, is among the most challenging ingredients to replace because the sugar-free options are either granulated or brown sugar.
 That's why you'll have to get crafty in the kitchen and make your own replacement.

 Fortunately, it’s easy, fast, and cheap to create your own sugar-free powdered sugar at home.
-It takes just a few minutes, and you'll need just two ingredients and a mixer or food processor.
+It takes just a few minutes.
+You'll need just two ingredients and a mixer or food processor.

 What You Need